cpmech/script-install-mumps/README.md

 The script downloads MUMPS' source code from the Debian repository, compiles the code and installs the headers to `/usr/local/include/mumps` and the libraries (static and **dynamic**) to `/usr/local/lib/mumps`.
 The intel libraries have the suffix `_intel`.

 This project also offers a script to download and compile {Par}METIS.
+The include files will go to `/usr/local/include/metis` and the library files will go to `/usr/local/lib/metis`.

 You may build a Docker image or run the script directly in an Ubuntu/Linux system.
 The docker image is quite convenient for use with Visual Code remote development tools.